Planning your first trip to Disneyland? That's so exciting!!

 - My family typically walks 5-10 miles per day at Disneyland.

 For these reasons, location is the #1 priority for me when I book a hotel.
-Shuttles and parking are OK, but just walking to the park is SO MUCH easier.
+Shuttles and parking are OK, but a 5 or 10-minute walk to the park is SO MUCH easier.

 - Tips for Booking a Hotel Near Disneyland